It is an interesting thing that for most people, their learning stops when their formal education comes to an end.

 - Your self-confidence won’t increase.
 One way to increase our confidence is to develop more competence.
 In other words, we have to become better at doing something.
 For example, if someone wants to get better at a using a particular computer program, one way is by practicing using the program along with getting more training.
 As the person’s skill level improves, so will their level of confidence.
 Therefore, a great way to increase our self-confidence is to continuously immerse ourselves in a state of learning.

 - You won’t influence others as well as you’d like.
-The most influential people in the world as those that have knowledge, skills, life experience and overall wisdom about things in life.
+The most influential people in the world are those that have knowledge, skills, life experience and overall wisdom about things in life.
 A lot of that is a result of what they have learnt, whether that is through their own experiences or through the experiences of others.
 In order to be a better role model and better support others in achieving what they want, being a learner is absolutely necessary.

 If we don’t commit to learning and growing ourselves, chances are we will be left behind and others will get ahead of us a lot faster.
 If we want to stay on track towards what we want in life and be a better role model, then we must learn something everyday.
 We have an abundance of choice today on how we can learn and when we can learn.
 The key is to commit to learning.